 If you’re looking to play the best open-world games set in Japan, look no further than Ghostwire: Tokyo.

-In it, you take on the role of a young man who finds himself alone after a mysterious supernatural event wipes out all of Tokyo’s population.
+In it, you take on the role of a youthful man who finds himself isolated after a strange supernatural event wipes out all of Tokyo’s population.

-Desperate for answers, he sets out to investigate the city while learning to harness his new abilities against otherworldly beings.
+Desperate for answers, he sets out to explore the city while learning to harness his new abilities against supernatural entities.

-The game is notable for its meticulous recreation of modern-day Tokyo complete with authentic-world locations.
+The game is notable for its meticulous recreation of modern-day Tokyo complete with real-world locations.

 Yomawari